International Paper

 80. Commitment to the High Carbon Stock (HCS) Approach?

 The company commits to no conversion of HCS areas.
-It does not clearly commit to the HCS Approach and the commitment does not clearly cover all operations.
+However, it does not clearly commit to the HCS Approach, and the commitment does not clearly cover all operations.

 81. Commitment to the High Carbon Stock (HCS) Approach applies to all suppliers?